 Although many students groan at the thought of memorizing all those

-tedious factors and products, they will enjoy the fun worksheets and
+tedious factors and products (my kids did), they will enjoy the fun worksheets and

-catchy song videos.
+catchy song videos you'll find in some of my other lessons.
 Both visual and audio stimulation seems to make

 learning the tables much easier!